 Habitat: Prairie Violet is a plant of sun and well drained soils.
 It grows in prairies, and other mesic areas from fibrous roots and a thick rhizome.
 Partial sun is tolerated, particularly in late summer; extreme dryness is not tolerated.
 Propagation is usually by seed- which requires 60 days of cold stratification.
 Plants may not do well in close quarters with other species.
 A second bloom in September can occur.

-Comparisons: A very close relative is the Bird's-foot violet, V. pedata, where the leaves look very similar but the flower has a white patch only in the throat of the lower petal, all petals are beardless, exposing an orange-yellow stamen group, flowers are usually fragrant, and the plant does not have cleistogamous flowers.
+Comparisons: A very close relative is the Bird's-foot violet, V. pedata, where the leaves look very similar but the flower is not as wide, has a white patch only in the throat of the lower petal, all petals are beardless, exposing an orange-yellow stamen group, flowers are usually fragrant, and the plant does not have cleistogamous flowers.

 Above: Prairie Violet flower with white in the throat, 3 lower petals bearded, and violet nectar guide lines on the lower petal.
 Photo ©Merle R. Black, Wisconsin Flora.
 Drawing demonstrating the fan-shaped arrangement of leaves from Britton, N.L., and A. Brown.
 1913.
 An illustrated flora of the northern United States, Canada and the British Possessions.
 3 vols.
 Charles Scribner's Sons, New York.